AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

     Return ``true`` if the string ``s`` is the name of an assert pragma

+.. function:: is_by_copy(param)

+    Return true if param has a by-copy type

 .. function:: is_classwide_type(t)

     Return true if t is a classwide TypeDecl.